The evidence that the first baseball club in Japan was the Yokohama Base Ball Club and not the Shimbashi Athletic Club!

 The real history

-The earliest known record of a baseball match played in Japan is the report about a game played on October 30th 1871 on the Swamp Ground near No. 264 which appeared in the Japan Weekly Mail on November 5th.
+The earliest known record of a baseball match played in Japan is the report about a game played around October 30th 1871 on the Swamp Ground near No. 264 which appeared in the Japan Weekly Mail on November 4th.
 However, the fact that the article does not say that the match was the “first ever match played in Yokohama or/and Japan” suggests that the sport was already being played on at least an occasional basis and Yokohama was, of course, the main port of call in Japan for American warships after the opening up of the country.
+In December of the same year the New York Clipper published an article about the same game but does state that the game was the first played in Japan.

 The earliest known game in the Far East is an 1869 game in Singapore between players from the US navy and counterparts in the British Navy.
 When US naval ships visited Japan it seems very likely that some of their officers practiced or played baseball on land while in the treaty ports.